What Are Contact Lenses?

 How Do I Get Started?

 The first step is to have a complete eye exam in order to determine your refractive error (amount of near-sightedness, farsightedness and / or astigmatism present) and to check the health of your eyes.
-The next step will be to discuss with Dr. Lyons which type of contacts will best suit your needs.
+The next step will be to discuss with Dr. Lyons or Dr. Brewer which type of contacts will best suit your needs.
 It is important to let her know how you will be using your eyes while wearing the contact lenses (playing sports, reading books, doing computer work, gardening, etc.).
 This information, along with the clinical data obtained from your complete exam, will enable her to decide which lenses to pursue in your prescription.

 What to Expect at Your Fitting

-At the contact lens fitting, Dr. Lyons will evaluate contact lenses on your eyes to be sure they fit well and provide acceptable vision.
+At the contact lens fitting, Dr. Lyons or Dr. Brewer will evaluate contact lenses on your eyes to be sure they fit well and provide acceptable vision.
 When a satisfactory lens if found, a technician will guide you through the process of applying and removing your contact lenses.
 The technician will also show you how to clean and care for your lenses.

 Depending on the lens type, a follow up visit may be scheduled.
-At this visit, Dr. Lyons will make sure that your eyes are responding well to the fit and material of the lenses and that your prescription is accurate.
+At this visit, we will make sure that your eyes are responding well to the fit and material of the lenses and that your prescription is accurate.
 You will then be given the opportunity to purchase a supply of lenses for the year.

 What Else Do I Need to Know?